adosia/adosia-token/bluponix/bluponix-space-no-wifi/README.md

-# Personal Hydroponics Mode A
+# Personal Hydroponics Mode A:

 - x2 mini-pumps + external digital IO #1 trigger on cycle

 - water cycle is set to 30 seconds on / 90 seconds off

-- digital IO #1 triggers HIGH when water level low is detected (useful for relay water reservoir refill)
+- digital IO #2 triggers HIGH when water level low is detected (useful for relay water reservoir refill)

 - to enable Personal Hydroponics A, place a jumper connecting the analog input with the 5V power supply

-# Personal Hydroponics Mode B
+# Personal Hydroponics Mode B:

 - x2 mini-pumps + external digital IO #1 trigger on cycle

 - water cycle is set to 90 seconds on / 270 seconds off

-- digital IO #1 triggers HIGH when water level low is detected (useful for relay water reservoir refill)
+- digital IO #2 triggers HIGH when water level low is detected (useful for relay water reservoir refill)

 - to enable Personal Hydroponics B, short a jumper wire connecting the analog input with the GND pin

+# Personal Garden Mode:

+- x2 mini-pumps + external digital IO #1 trigger on sensing soil moisture low

+- digital IO #2 triggers HIGH when water level low is detected (useful for relay water reservoir refill)

+- to enable Personal Garden Mode, connect the moisture sensor and remove all jumpers

+# Self-Watering Pot / Planter Mode:

+- x2 mini-pumps trigger on sensing soil moisture low

+- to enable Self-Watering Pot, connect the moisture sensor and place jumpers on both digital IO input pins as shown below